lucent-mc/docs/content/About/index.md

 license_url:
 ---

-The Lucent project was borne out of a desire for range.
+The Lucent project was borne out of a desire for range, depth, and choice.
 In my endless search for mods and mod packs that fit my desires in different play styles, I noticed a lot of packs are either incredibly barebones, vanilla+ or all-in kitchen sink, with no real in-between.

 ## The Concept